MilyaMakarenko/Designing-Scalable-and-Available-SQL-DBs/README.md

 - Hash – no good natural key, but you want even I/O distribution and parallelism

 Bottom line: Partitioning = divide and conquer for large tables.
 Choose range, list, or hash based on how you query the data.

+### High-availability architectures

+High availability (HA) means having multiple servers (and often multiple physical locations like cloud regions or data centers) so the database can survive failures.
+You also need to think about networks, power, cooling – everything the database depends on.

+The hard part: Distributed relational databases are really difficult to implement.
+The biggest challenge is time – having a consistent, unified view of the order in which transactions happened across multiple servers.

+Google Cloud Spanner

+One of the first globally scalable, highly available relational databases (managed service).

+- TrueTime – Google's time service using atomic clocks and GPS.
+Returns time with under 10ms accuracy.
+Solves the time problem.

+-  Colossus – Google's global file system.
+Spanner writes data blocks to Colossus, which handles replication.

+- Transaction types:

+    - Lock read-write – pessimistic locking + two-phase commits.
+Writes must complete on primary and replicas before returning success.

+    - Read only – consistency across reads.

+    - Partitioned DML – bulk updates/deletes using partitions.

+CockroachDB

+Open-source distributed relational database, created by former Spanner team members as an alternative.
+Runs on commodity hardware in any cloud or on-prem.

+- No atomic clocks or GPS.
+Uses a hybrid logical clock (physical clock + logical ordering mechanism).

+- Handles time differences by waiting before reads and sometimes re-reading data (Spanner waits before writes).

+Bottom line: HA = multiple servers + multiple locations.
+Spanner (Google) solves time with TrueTime (atomic clocks).
+CockroachDB (open-source) solves time with hybrid logical clocks and runs anywhere.